 For replacement shutter parts including staples, magnets, hinges, louvers, and tilt rods, please visit our affiliate shuttermedic.com.
 They also have how-to videos for repairing broken shutters, as well as shutter diagrams and repair tips.

-Plantation shutters are stable paneled window treatments that have tilting louvers made of wood, faux wood or vinyl.
+Shutters are stable paneled window treatments that have tilting louvers made of wood, faux wood or vinyl.
 Shutters do not pull up and down; only the louvers tilt open and closed for light and privacy control.
 Common sizes of louvers include 2 ½”, 3 ½” and 4 ½”.

-Present day, shutters are admired for their integrated, built-in look.
+These days, shutters are admired for their integrated, built-in look.
 They are the only type of window covering that adds appraisal value to a home.
 They are extremely durable and never go out of style.

 Use left/right arrows to navigate the slideshow or swipe left/right if using a mobile device

 choosing a selection results in a full page refresh

 press the space key then arrow keys to make a selection